When you are working on plain text, the operations are dead simple. There could be insertions

 To put it in perspective, the algorithm might end up having to compose a delete character

-operationa node addition operation and a formatting operation - all landing concurrently
+operation, a node addition operation and a formatting operation - all landing concurrently

 with overlapping locations and somehow the algorithm has to figure out how to resolve this